 - Pre-Screening: the editors will perform the initial screening of entries before sending finalists in each category to the contest judges.

 - Concealed Judging: The contest will be judged anonymously.
 Submission documents should not include identifying information.
+(Entries with author names included will not be considered.)

 - Previous Publication: Entries should be previously unpublished in any media including blogs and social media.